 Thursday, August 12, 2010

 Off the top of my head, the Fella imitations include: BLOW (2001), LORD OF WAR (2004), to a lesser extent AMERICAN GANGSTER (2007), even 2005's DOMINO, though the last basically gets it right, probably thanks to its real-life subject acting as advisor.
-I'm sure there are others I haven't seen, like CHARLIE WILSON'S WAR, which I also saw the preview for, and remember its use of the now horribly cliche'd "Watchtower" playing over a slow mo walk around a red-lit club as Tom Hanks narrates in the "It was a time when anything could happen... and often did" vein in the preview.
+I'm sure there are others I haven't seen, like CHARLIE WILSON'S WAR, which I also saw the preview for, and remember its use of the now horribly cliche'd "Watchtower" playing over a slow mo walk around a red-lit club as Tom Hanks narrates in the "It was a time when anything could happen... and often did" vein, at least in the preview.

-As for BLOW (left, 2001), I don't remember hating it quite as much, but I still felt like I was watching someone try to tell the same story as GOODFELLAS without any of the skill, experience, or patience.
+As for BLOW (left, 2001), I don't remember hating it quite as much, but I still felt like I was watching someone try to tell the same story as GOODFELLAS without any of the skill, expertise, experience, or patience.
 I realized early on it would be too weird for my date to suggest we sneak out and duck into something else, so I just made the best of it and marveled that anyone as dumb as the protagonist played by Johnny Depp could even survive one drug run, let alone dozens, before getting busted.
 The only real part for me was when he's fighting with his bratty-hot Latina wife (Penelope Cruz) while being pulled over for speeding, and in a blind rage she tells the cops he's holding.
-I had a chill because I could have easily imagined my then-wife, a high-strung but very statuesque Argentine doing just that!
+I had a chill because I could have easily imagined my then-wife, a high-strung but very statuesque Argentine filmmaker, doing just that!
 Luckily by then I was safely embedded in AA and long since out of 'the biz.'
 Dude, they should hire me as a drunk/druggie technical advisor.
 I'd demand everyone finish their drinks and have to talk loud over the jukebox.
 And no one would get away with ordering "a drink."
-They'd learn to be shpeshific!
+La putre madre forro!

-You can look all over these other films, and you'll never find another moment that even approaches the giddy highs of GOODFELLAS.
+You can look all over these other films and you'll never find another moment that even approaches the giddy highs of GOODFELLAS.
 Even CASINO--Scorsese's own ripoff of GOODFELLAS--never really brought it home (though it's still compulsively re-watchable and hypnotic).
 So there it is, the way Hollywood steals the thunder but ignores the rain, then wonders why their version of the storm rings so false and no one goes home soaked.
 We asked for spaghetti and we got cold noodles and ketchup.
-Now you can't even smoke in bars.

 NOTES: